 - Trees subject to a preservation order in most cases, we will inform you of our decision within eight weeks of receiving a completed application form.
 In some exceptional cases, your application may have to go to a committee for a decision and may take an additional four weeks.
 If we need additional information from you in order to support your application and this cannot be obtained within the eight week period, we will give you the option of agreeing to a longer timescale rather than just refusing it due to the lack of information.

 - Trees in conservation areas.
 The procedures for trees within conservation areas are simpler than those relating to tree preservation orders and we will inform you of our decision within six weeks.

 Work to council-owned trees

 We aim to complete 90% of the type of works below within the timescales.
 During, or immediately after, gale force winds or other exceptional weather conditions such as very heavy snowfall, it is unlikely that we will be able to meet these targets.
 Emergency situations, where there is a risk to life and/or property, will take priority.
 We will:

 - We will have contractors on site within two hours in emergency situations, for example responding to a fallen tree on the highway.

 - We will attend to a hanging branch or fallen tree in a high risk area within one working day.

 - We will attend to a fallen tree or large branch within a private garden within one working day.

 - We will carry out a site visit to respond to calls regarding low branches over a footway or road or obstructing a sight line within 14 days.

-- We will carry out a site visit to respond to calls regarding obscured street lamps or trees touching a house within 28 days of receiving the call.
+- We will carry out a site visit to respond to calls regarding obscured street lamps or trees touching a house within 28 days.